ReScience/ReScience-submission/article/Larisch-2018.md

 ## Reproduction of experiments

+### Parameter setup
+The experiment protocols are based on the description on the publication of @Clopath2010.
+The implementation of the learning rule was mainly made according to the available Matlab source code.
+The development of the synapses depends on the behavior of the postsynaptic membrane potential.
+Especially for the first two milliseconds after a postsynaptic spike.
+Despite ANNarchy make it easy to write down the model equations to build up networks, the processing order of the equations is strictly given by ANNarchy [@Vitay2015].
+The changes are calculated separately for the neurons and synapses variables.
+After that,changes are added and then it will be checked if a postsynaptic event appeared.
+At the end of every simulation step is the recording happening [@Vitay2015].
+Because of this, the execution order for differential equations and non-differential equations of the synapses and neurons are different from the order mentioned in the published Matlab source code.
+This makes it necessary to change some parameters for some of the simulations.
+The changed parameters for the certain experiments can be found in the associated python files and in the tables below.

+The chosen integration time step can have an influence of the computation result, as well.
+In the original publication, no integration time step is mentioned.
+In the published Matlab source code is a time step of $dt= 1ms$ chosen, which we chose too.

+### Experiment descriptions

 In the original publication, the authors reproduce spike timing triplet experiments in the visual cortex of rats [@Sjoestroem2001].
 Furthermore, they investigate the emerged structure of the connectivity depending on the spiking behavior.